brentsimmons/ranchero.com/pages/netnewswire/frequently-asked-questions.markdown

 [This page has instructions for signing up.](https://ranchero.com/netnewswire/test-ios)

+### The iOS app has ______ but the Mac version doesn’t.
+(Or vice versa.)
+Will you be adding that feature to the other version?

+Yes.
+The apps will support the same features — the same syncing systems and everything else.

+(There are a few exceptions.
+For example, the iOS app will never support AppleScript, because AppleScript doesn’t exist there.)

+If the iOS app has feature X, but the Mac app doesn’t (or vice versa) — stay tuned.
+It’s just a matter of our getting to it.

 ### Are you planning on Feedly support?
 Or support for ______?

 Yes — we’d like to support all, or as many as possible, of the services like Feedly, Inoreader, and so on.